arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-lite-2/tutorials/update-firmware/content.md

 ### Download the Latest Firmware Version

-Go to your gateway's([WisGate Edge Lite 2](../../hardware/wisgate-edge-lite-2#essentials) or [WisGate Edge Pro](../../hardware/wisgate-edge-pro#essentials)) Arduino Docs Product Page go to the Essentials section and click the button with the Latest Firmware Version.
+Go to your gateway's([WisGate Edge Lite 2](../../hardware/wisgate-edge-lite-2#essentials) or [WisGate Edge Pro](../../hardware/wisgate-edge-pro#essentials)) Arduino Docs Product Page.
+On the page go to the Essentials section and click the **Latest Firmware Version** link.

 ![Product Page Essentials section](assets/wisgate-essentials.png)

-You will get a zip file called `WisGateOS_<version>_ARDUINO_RAK.zip`

-Unzip it and you will have the firmware files.
+You will get a zip file called `WisGateOS_<version>_ARDUINO_RAK.zip`.
+Unzip it and you will have the required firmware files.

 ### Connect to the WisGate Dashboard